TiagoCavalcante/frontend-master-to-do/README.md

 A to do app made with HTML5, SCSS and JavaScript

 ## feaures
-* to dos are savend on local storage
+* to dos are saved on local storage
-* light and dark mode
+* light and dark modes
 * work on desktop, tablet and mobile
 * drag and drop to reorder list on destop